Pakistan Army Medical Corps

-Initially part of the former British Indian Army's Medical Corps in 1947, tracing its roots back to British raj.The medical corps also leads a role in combat disease outbreaks and researching medicines on behalf of Government of Pakistan.
+The Pakistani AMC is not to be confused with the Indian AMC.
+Nevertheless, both have common roots tracing back to British raj, as they were preceded by the former British Indian Army's Medical Corps until 1947.

 Mission

 To support the Army in all its combat operations, so that the move of the Army is facilitated offensive operations and the move of the enemy is impeded while own Army in defense.
 Medical Corps Doctors are also responsible for the survivability of the Army, serving each and every soldier both in the battle field and back in the temporary and permanent care hospitals."